 - Gently push the tray downwards to unlock it as indicated by the inscribed ‘open’ arrow on the tray.

 - Swing the tray lid open .

 - Place the SIM in the tray such that the indentation on the card will align with the same indentation on the holder when closed.

 - Gently swing the tray closed and press upward gently to lock it back into place.

-- Align the board-to-board connector and place the main board back on top of the RTU board, pressing down gently until the connectors lock into place.
+- Align the board-to-board connector and place the main board back on top of the RTU board, pressing down gently until the connector locks into place.

 - Tighten the top PCB back in place using the four Phillips screws and lock washers.

-- Re-connect the downward-facing JST connectors to the proper ports as inscribed on the PCB, gently pressing in until a click is heard.
+- Re-connect the UW6 RTU JST connector, gently pressing in until a click is heard.

 - Slide the enclosure back over top the X2 base, ensuring that no wires are pinched.

 - Align the wire entry with the machined body tag on the aluminum base.

 - Push down on the top of the enclosure and feed the wire back into its track.

 - Connect the antenna and power up the X2, monitoring the blue LED blinking pattern above the X2 symbol at the top of the logger for up to 60 seconds to verify a successful cellular connection is established.